 The Rollei/Voigtlander cameras must have seemed rather dated with its match-needle closed-aperture metering, all-manual shutter and rather dated design.

-The sharply angled prism housing was replaced by a flat-top with gently curved sides with the Rolleiflex name bodly engraved on the front.
+The sharply angled prism housing of the SL 35 was replaced by a flat-top with gently curved sides with the Rolleiflex name bodly engraved on the front.
 I find it to be quite attractive.

 The traditional SLR shutter speed dial was eliminated in favor of a large oversized dial at the base of the film advance.
 The dial has no start and end points, so you can move quickly from B to 1/1000, if needed.
 There are two flash synch speeds -- marked with icons for bulb flash and electronic flash.
 The self-timer lever is pushed up, and doing so reveals its small release button.